 This year instead of organising by region, we will organise it monthly.
 If successful, you will be notified by email and all the winners will be listed on Twitter and on the Trust website.

 We announce the winners of each month on the 1st of the month using our Twitter (@sdowdtrust)and by a direct email to the winners (e.g. January winners = 1st March announcement; February = 1st April… this is to give the Judges time to allocate the grants.)

 Because of the high numbers applying, we’re sorry, we may not be able to notify unsuccessful applicants.

 The Judges reserve the right to go back to previous entries from past months (so if you don’t win in the original month you applied, there’s a chance you could be successful later in the year).

 The competition is open to any group which works with disadvantaged young people, not just schools.
-Last year a scout group was one of our winners – we’d like to hear from more non-school groups, but you do need to demonstrate disadvantage in your application.
+We’d like to hear from more non-school groups, but you do need to demonstrate disadvantage in your application.